Azure-Samples/nodejs-appsvc-cosmosdb-bottleneck/workshop.md

 It uses the sample application and sample load test script in this repository as a starting point.

+The demo application is an web app hosted in Azure App Services with a Cosmos Database backend.
+The mission is to see if you can get 1000 requests per second from this application without spending more money on the Azure resources.

 Later challenges are about adapting this to one of your own application or service.

 ## Challenge One - Create Load Test Resource